Britain Got Beaches: Brighton & Portobello

 When the sun peeks out for 5 minutes in London, people hop on the train and head for the beach in Brighton.
 It takes 1.5 hours and costs around GBP10-15 return, depending on the day, time, or which train you get.
 So one day when the thermometer hits 30, well, when in Britain…

-The beach is not what you expect of a beach.
-From afar, it looks pretty normal, but up close, you get pebbles for a beach.
-I was actually very fascinated by it that for a minute, was more interested in it than my company, haha.
-The water is cold even if the sun was blazing hot.
+Brighton Beach is not what you expect of a beach.
+From afar, it looks pretty normal sandy color beach, but when you get closer, they’re actually pebbles!
+I was very fascinated by it that for a minute, I was just obsessing about the fact.
+The water is icy cold even if the sun was blazing hot.
 But still you can see brave bodies dipping in their swimming costumes.
-I am glad that water in the Philippines is only 1 degree colder than the air.
+I’m not one of them.

 Brighton is a vibrant place with a happy vibe.
 The beach is clean and as you can see, people don’t mind the pebbles.
-I also laid there for a few getting tan.
-The boardwalk has a lot going on: street performers, vendors, and plenty of open air cafes where you sit to get a pint or two or…
+My friend and I laid on the beach for a while enjoying the sun and people watching.
+The boardwalk has a lot going on: street performers, vendors, and plenty of open air cafes where you sit to get a pint or two.

 Brighton is not a new town; it has history that goes way back and has remarkable landmarks such as the Royal Pavillon, the Brighton Pier, clock tower, and a couple of museums.
 It is great for a day trip but definitely worthy of a couple of days stay.